PullRequestTimeout/dirt-surfer/documentation.md

 ### JSON Key and Value Sets

-"Trail name" returns a string value of the grammatically correct name of the trail.
+"trail-name" returns a string value of the grammatically correct name of the trail.

-"Description" at this point is an empty string.
+"description" at this point is an empty string.
 This will either be hardcoded into the JSON over time, or programmatically generated into the app with the OpenAI API.
 Placeholder key for now.

-"Difficulty" returns one of the four accepted mountainbiking difficulty ratings in North America:
+"difficulty" returns one of the four accepted mountainbiking difficulty ratings in North America:
 - "Green" is easiest or beginners
 - "Blue" is intermediate
 - "Black" is advanced
 - "Double Black" is very advanced

-"Composition" returns an array and can return any of the following values:
+"composition" returns an array and can return any of the following values:
 - "Dirt"
 - "Rocks"
 - "Roots"